mhergenrader/twilightlegion/README.md

 <h2>Profiles</h2>

 The game has enough tolerance for up to 5 profiles.
 Profiles store all the player's data and the initials are drawn above their character during the game.
-It stores everything that a player has unlocked, a quick-save battle if the user hits a teacher key (F3) and a saved tournament a user has started or created.
+It stores everything that a player has, a quick-save battle if the user hits a teacher key (F3) and a saved tournament a user has started or created.

 On the first run of the program, a dialog box will popup if either there exists no profiles